- Borrower: YAK FAIR TRADE LTD

 Yak Fair Trade Ltd was founded by Janvier Gasasira and Mediatrice Uwingabire in 2010, initially focused on staple food value chain development including the processing and distribution of grains and wide variety beans and in 2010 expanded its offering to include dairy value chain development.
 YAK also owns shops in Kimironko Gasabo, Muhanga and Rwamagna districts for crop production.

 Historically, YAK has purchased a minimum of 60% of its products from small holders farmers (via cooperatives) and hopes to increase the percentage of purchases from SHF through improved trade finance and capacity development of the farmers.

-The loan will be used for the purchase and sales of seeds.
-With EUR 125,000 YAK Fair Trade is able to be purchasing at least 70,000 kg of hybrid seed.
-The current price is USD 2 per kg, YAK will be selling at USD 2.4 per kg.
+The loan will be used for the purchase and sales of rice.
+With EUR 200,000 YAK Fair Trade is able to be purchasing at least 280,000 kg of rice from Tanzania and Pakistan.
+It will take about 1 month to sell this stock.

 YAK also acknowledges the need for earlier education at the cooperative level to improve farming methodologies and output.
 Yak train farmers on best practices as well as post-harvest technologies to avoid loss of production.

 The company’s mission is to sustain the private entrepreneurship through sustainable development of supply chains of food to different clients.

 To become a leading and prominent regional and international company in the food supply chain.

 - Indirect benefit to the livelihoods of Rwandan small holder farmers & their families as YAK sources and purchases agricultural outputs, providing both a marketplace and higher prices than if individually sold

 - Farmers benefit from training and market offered by Yak which contributes to poverty reduction

 - Farmers can feed and educate their children